aineko-dev/aineko/docs/developer_guide/node_implementation.md

 ### `_pre_loop_hook`

-You can optionally define a `_pre_loop_hook` method in your node class to intialize the state of your node with class variables.
+You can optionally define a `_pre_loop_hook` method in your node class to initialize the state of your node with class variables.
 If the `node_params` key is defined in `pipeline.yml`, it will be passed in under the `params` argument.

 ```python title="sum_node.py" hl_lines="5-7"
 from aineko.internals.node import AbstractNode